Premium Savings: How Much Do You Save?

 Over five years without a claim, you save $1,250—more than the $500 extra deductible cost.
 But one accident in year one puts you $250 in the hole ($500 extra deductible - $250 savings).

-Get personalized quotes: Premium differences vary significantly by insurer.
+I'm going to be honest with you—Get personalized quotes: Premium differences vary significantly by insurer.
 Some carriers offer minimal savings ($100-$150), while others save you $400+.
 Always compare quotes at both deductible levels.

 Break-Even Analysis